savka777/whiteboard-app/README.md

 ## Description
-Use your mobile devices or tables to draw on computer screen in real time.
+Use your mobile devices or tablets to draw on computer screen in real time.

 ## 1: Project setup